jkmackie/youtube_dislike_count_removal_sentiment/docs/README.md

 ---

 ### Results
 There were 613 total comments scored.
 The bulk of the comments are negative sentiment.
 The median sentiment is -0.739.
 So half the comments score below -0.739 and half score above.

+A comment with an average sentiment of 0 is in theory neutral.
+Remember, sentiment based on sentence-level predictions by the DistilBERT model.

 #### <ins>Histogram:</ins>
 ![sentiment_hist](sentiment_histogram.JPG)

 The comments were posted between November 10 and November 22 in 2021.
 That is 13 days.
 Did sentiment move over time?

-Below is the sentiment plot, from comment #1 to comment #613.
-The flat regression line reveals that sentiment moved very little between the oldest and newest comments.
+Below is the sentiment plot for November 10-22.
+The flat regression line reveals that daily sentiment moved little between November 10 and November 22.
 Note

 #### <ins>Regression:</ins>
 ![sentiment_regression](sentiment_regression.JPG)

+***
+### Final Thoughts
 What do you think?
-Is the YouTube user experience enhanced by hiding dislikes?
+Is the YouTube experience enhanced by hiding the dislikes?
+***

+<p>&nbsp;</p>

+#### Footnotes:
+**[1]** flair used this version: ~\.flair\models\sentiment-en-mix-distillbert_4.pt